 In the afternoon, we visit the border between India and Pakistan to watch the spectacular Retreat Ceremony, put on by India's Border Security Force and Pakistan's Sutlej Rangers.
 This border is the only land route open between India and Pakistan.
 Every day, when the border closes, border guards from both sides put on a spectacular display.
 Bugles are sounded, flags of the two nations are ceremoniously retrieved and lights are switched on, marking the end of the day amidst thunderous applause.
 (B)

 Day 12: Apr 18, 2018: Amritsar/Rishikesh (Train & Drive)

-Early morning, we are transferred to railway station for our train to Haridwar.
-On arrival in Haridwar, we are driven through a scenic drive to Rishikesh.
-Rishikesh is at the foothills of the Himlayas with the Ganges River, the holy river in India, cutting across the town.
-Balance of the day is free to loiter around the banks of the Ganges, always bustling with activity, or enjoy some of Rishikesh’s other cultural attractions.
+Early morning, we are transferred to the railway station for our train to Haridwar.
+On arrival in Haridwar, we are driven to Rishikesh, enjoying beautiful scenery en route.
+A meeting point for the stunning Himalayan mountains and the Ganges River, Rishikesh is a scenic spot.
+The balance of the day is free to explore the banks of the Ganges, always bustling with activity, or enjoy some of Rishikesh’s other cultural attractions.